awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/serverless-aurora/README.md

 - `PUT /items/{item_id}:archive` to move an individual item to the `archived` status.
 - `POST /items:report` to generate a report.
 The body can accept an `email` field with a string email address.

-The data for these APIs is stored in an Amazon Relational Database Service (Amazon RDS) database.
+The data for these APIs is stored in an Amazon Aurora Serverless database.
 The email report is sent using Amazon Simple Email Service (Amazon SES).

 This example uses C++ code, JavaScript React code, and AWS Cloud Development Kit (AWS CDK) code.